mpod/kernel-playground/README.md

 70: -- -- -- -- -- -- -- 77
 ```

-From results of the `i2cdetect` we can conclude that some device exists at
+From results of the `i2cdetect` tool we can conclude that some device exists at
 address `0x77`.
 Program `i2cdump` can be used for reading registers of the I2C
 device at this address.